 Iran-US War: Natanz nuclear facility targeted in fresh strikes; details inside

+Iran-US War: The Iranian nuclear facility Natanz was targeted in the fresh strikes on March 21.
+Scroll down to read the detailed story.

-Iran-US War: The United States and Israel, in the fresh strikes, have once again targeted the Natanz nuclear site, according to Iran.
+Iran-US War: The United States and Israel, in the fresh air strikes, have once again targeted the Natanz nuclear site, according to Iran.
 The incident was reported on March 21, i.e., Saturday.
+The statement further read that there was no leakage of radiation in the strikes.
+The facility was earlier hit in just the first week of the war, and many satellite images highlighted the damage caused to the buildings.
+The attacks come a day after US President Donald Trump stated that the country is moving closer to meeting its objectives as it is considering winding down the great military efforts in the Middle East.

 “Following the criminal attacks by the United States and the usurping Zionist regime against our country, the… Natanz enrichment complex was targeted this morning,” Iran’s atomic energy organisation said in a statement, which was carried by the Tasnim news agency.